 Work on The Avenue and Bassett Avenue will be carried out overnight to reduce the impact to the road network.
-2-way temporary signals will be in place to ensure the work can be delivered safely.
+A road closure between Winchester Road and Chilworth Roundabout will be in place to ensure the work can be delivered safely.

-What monitoring will you put in place to ensure that social distancing is respected and that different travel modes are counted along each section?
-You have said that there has been a "staggering rise" in active travel but you do not provide data on the specific locations in support of that.
+What monitoring will you put in place to ensure that social distancing is respected and that different travel modes are counted?

-The council has automatic traffic counters in various locations across the city, including counters using loop detection on Bassett Avenue.
+The council has automatic traffic counters in various locations across the city.
 In addition, the council has access to journey time data collected across the priority corridors into and around the city.
 These sources have demonstrated a significant decrease in vehicular movements and increase in cycling over the last two months.

-The measures we are implementing are to support social distancing and active travel, and we will continue to closely monitor usage of the different modes of travel and how social distancing is being observed.
+The measures we have implemented are to support social distancing and active travel, and we will continue to closely monitor usage of the different modes of travel and how social distancing is being observed.

 Will road users be able to pull in and give way for emergency vehicles?